eslint/archive-website/docs/user-guide/configuring.md

 * `es6` - enable all ECMAScript 6 features except for modules (this automatically sets the `ecmaVersion` parser option to 6).
 * `es2017` - adds all ECMAScript 2017 globals and automatically sets the `ecmaVersion` parser option to 8.
 * `es2020` - adds all ECMAScript 2020 globals and automatically sets the `ecmaVersion` parser option to 11.
+* `es2021` - adds all ECMAScript 2021 globals and automatically sets the `ecmaVersion` parser option to 12.
 * `worker` - web workers global variables.
 * `amd` - defines `require()` and `define()` as global variables as per the [amd](https://github.com/amdjs/amdjs-api/wiki/AMD) spec.
 * `mocha` - adds all of the Mocha testing global variables.